 One of the most powerful ways to find rest in busy seasons is through prayer and quiet reflection.
 Taking time to connect with God helps us reset our hearts and minds, shifting our focus from the demands of the world to the peace that He offers.
 Philippians 4:6-7 reminds us to pray:

-“Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
-And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.”
+“In nothing be anxious, but in everything, by prayer and petition with thanksgiving, let your requests be made known to God.
+And the peace of God, which surpasses all understanding, will guard your hearts and your thoughts in Christ Jesus.“

 This month, let’s prioritize moments of prayer and stillness to allow God’s peace to fill us and bring us rest.